velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 Jasmine opens her mouth to argue, but stops herself.
 Instead, she just nods meekly.

-"If I can find one who speaks Khmaira, would you consider seeing her?"
+"If I can find one who speaks Khmaira, would you consider seeing him?"

 For a moment, the only sound is the scraping of wheels on rail, the hum of electric motors, the quiet rustle of paperwork and scritch-scratch of pens.
 Finally, Jasmine nods again.
 "Yeah.
 Sure."